 Students will read selections of American literature from all genres encompassing early American history to modern times.
-Writing assignments and projects correlated and complement to each unit accompany each text.
-Emphasis will be paced on Something for Joey, The Great Gatsby, and The Crucible.
+Writing assignments and projects complement each unit.
+Emphasis will be placed on Something for Joey, The Great Gatsby, and The Crucible.
 Students will study the historical evaluation of American dramatic literature from prehistoric to modern times, focusing on its European background from the various periods of history and the connection between a culture's beliefs and writings.
-Major pieces of dramatic literature from various time periods will be analyzed.
+This course will prepare students to take the Keystone Literature Exam in May of the sophomore year.